4.29 from 7 votes

 • Once the milk is cool, sprinkle the yeast on top and let it activate for a minute or two.
 It should start to smell "yeasty" after a few seconds.

-• While the yeast activates, mix together dry ingredients (flour, baking powder, baking soda, and salt).
+• While the yeast activates, mix together dry ingredients (9 cups of flour, 1 teaspoon of baking powder, 1 teaspoon of baking soda, and a pinch of salt).

 • About a cup at a time, add dry ingredients into the milk/yeast mixture to form a dough.
-The dough shouldn't be mushy or wet once all dry ingredients are added.
+The dough shouldn't be mushy or wet once all dry ingredients are added; if it is, add ½ cup flour at a time until at the desired consistency.

 • Put the inner liner back into the Instant Pot to allow your dough to rise.
 To do this, use the yogurt setting and select the 8-hour option (you won't let it rise for this long, but this is the lowest automatic setting).
 If you don't have an Instant Pot, a warm area (like a window) will work.